 This a commonly used term associated with a home that produces more electricity than it uses.
 In practice this can only be achieved with the use of solar or wind technology and must be combined with a tight building envelope and efficient HVAC.
 T&M Contracting has built Net Zero in the VA Piedmont area and has the knowledge and expertise to make your project Net Zero.

 This home has been featured by Rappahannock Electric Cooperative for its net metering, using solar panels and passive solar elements.
 It is both beautiful to look at and has beautiful views from the foothills of the Blue Ridge Mountains.

 This home packs a large amount of storage and space in a relatively small footprint due to its extraordinary design.
 Local architect James H. Hricko designed this home exclusively for T&M Contracting in 2007.
 This home utilizes composite building materials, energy efficient widows, large overhangs and lot placement to maximize it's energy efficiency.

-This Earth Craft "Gold" Age in Place home was built by a retirement age couple.
+This Earth Craft "Gold" certified Age in Place home was built by a retirement age couple.
 They used geothermal, SIPs, composite materials and design to achieve their virtually maintenance free and Accessible home.

 This Gold Certified nearly net-zero home is enjoying the benefits of renewable energy while keeping its curb-appeal.
 The home is situated on the lot so all the solar panels are at work on the back of the roof.